liz-garcia/top-cv/README.md

 🚧 Work in progress.
 ```

-TopCV is a free, fun, easy-to-use web application for creating one-page, clear, ATS-friendly resumes.
+TopCV is a web application for creating one-page ATS-friendly resumes.

 ## System Overview